K. K. Rema: Political activism

 She served as the state vice president of SFI and was a state committee member in the 90s.
 Rema has been active in the local party activities in and around Vadakara, where she has been married till 2012.
 She has been a crusader against murder and rape in Kerala and a strong voice in favor of women's rights in the last decade.

 Her husband, T. P. Chandrasekharan was killed on 4 May 2012 for being a vocal critic and a fighting force against the CPI(M).
-Following her husband's martyrdom, she contested the Vadakara seat in the 2016 Kerala Legislative assembly election but she had to finish at third position with a vote share of more than 20000 votes.
-Considering the trend this is such a great margin in Kerala elections.
+Following her husband's death, she contested the Vadakara seat in the 2016 Kerala Legislative assembly election but she had to finish at third position with a vote share of more than 20000 votes.

-Meanwhile, RMP and different political organisations in other states came together and established the RMPI, which was registered with the election commission in 2017.
-In 2021, K K Rema faced the assembly elections from Vadakara constituency with the unconditional support extended by UDF and became the first MLA of RMPI.
-She is the first woman communist to win from the constituency.
-She is the sitting MLA from Vatakara Constituency in the 2021 Kerala Legislative Assembly election.
+RMP and different political organisations in other states came together and established the RMPI, which was registered with the election commission in 2017.
+In 2021, K K Rema faced the assembly elections from Vadakara constituency supported by the UDF and became the first MLA of RMPI.
+She is the first female to win from the constituency.
+She won the Vatakara Constituency in the 2021 Kerala Legislative Assembly election and retained it in the 2026 Kerala Legislative Assembly election.
+In 2021, she polled 65,093 and defeated her nearest rival, Manayath Chandran of the Loktantrik Janata Dal, an ally of the LDF.
+In 2026, she polled 70,117 votes and defeated M K Bhaskaran of the Rashtriya Janata Dal, by a margin of 14,862 votes.
+She contested and lost the Vadakara seat in 2016 Assembly election.